Consumer Packaged Goods

 Consumer Packaged Goods (CPG) are often referred to as Fast Moving Consumer Goods in Asia.
 The industry was valued at $37 billion in 2013.
 The sector is expected to grow 14.7% annually to reach $110.4 billion by 2020.
 This sector employs 3 million workers.
-Retail sales are delivered via a network of over six million stores, mostly single-location family owned locations.
+Retail sales are delivered through a network of 8.8 million stores; most of these are single-location family-owned stores.

 India’s CPG sector is divided into the following categories: